mfrurbano/GettingCleaningDataCoursePGR/README.md

 	names(dtTrain) <- feat$V2
 	names(dtTest) <- feat$V2

+4 - Now that we have column names we can select only the ones representing
+    mean or stddev measures
+	## Selecting only variables on mean and std
+	varSelect <- grepl(".*mean.*|.*std.*",feat$V2)
+	dtTrain <-dtTrain[varSelect]
+	dtTest <- dtTest[varSelect]

-4 - Subject identifications are in separate files (one for train, one for test)
+5 - Subject identifications are in separate files (one for train, one for test)
     We will now read them and attribute a good column name
 	## Reading subject data and attributing a clear column name
 	dtSubjTrain <- read.table("./train/subject_train.txt",stringsAsFactors = FALSE)